ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step4.md

 From the command line, enter the following command
 ```
-docker tag customer-order-services:liberty mycluster.icp:8500/websphere/customer-order-services:liberty
+docker tag customer-order-services:liberty bluedemocluster.icp:8500/default/customer-order-services:liberty
 ```
-This extra information in the tag tells docker that this image belongs to the repository `websphere` on the `mycluster.icp:8500` server, which maps to the namespace we created above.
+This extra information in the tag tells docker that this image belongs to the repository `default` on the `bluedemocluster.icp:8500` server which is the repository for the `default` namespace.
+Namespacing is a concept in Kubernetes that allows isolation of applications and other resources.

 #### Push image

 To make the image available to use in Kubernetes enter the following commands

-1. `docker login mycluster.icp:8500` providing `user1` as the user and the password you created above
+1. `docker login bluedemocluster.icp:8500` providing `admin` as the user and `admin` as the password.
-2. `docker push mycluster.icp:8500/websphere/customer-order-services:liberty`
+2. `docker push bluedemocluster.icp:8500/websphere/customer-order-services:liberty`

-You will now be able to see the image in the ICP Dashboard under `Infrastructure -> Images`.
+You will now be able to see the image in the ICP Dashboard under `Catalog -> Images`.

 When completed, **sign out of the ICP dashboard**.

 ### Generate deployment yaml file

-Our [deployment yaml file](https://github.com/ibm-cloud-architecture/refarch-jee/tree/master/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/step5/deployment.yaml), which specifies how we want our application (i.e. the container) to be deployed, looks like this:
+Our [deployment yaml file](https://github.com/ibm-cloud-architecture/refarch-jee/tree/master/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/deployment.yaml), which specifies how we want our application (i.e. the container) to be deployed, looks like this:

 ```
 apiVersion: v1